-- 1) A risk charge of (15%) is assigned to the net positions in each identical commodity as described in Article 101 of these Rules; and - 2) A risk charge of (3%) is assigned to the gross positions in each identical commodity.
-The gross position in each commodity equals the sum of the long and short positions in each identical commodity.
+- 1) A risk charge of 15% is assigned to the net positions in each identical commodity as described in Article (100) of these Rules; and - 2) A risk charge of 3% is assigned to the gross positions in each identical commodity.
+The gross position in each commodity equals the sum of the long positions and the absolute values of the short positions in each identical commodity.